-My research examines community development and housing through the lens of postcolonial studies.
-As such, I focus on cases where marginalized communities act as their own planners and urban designers.
+My research examines environmental and social justice through the lenses of urban design and community development.
+As such, I focus on cases where marginalized communities act as their own planners and urban designers in lieu of government assistance.
 My goal is to understand how such liminal practices influence more mainstream and "professional" practices of planning and urban design.
 Currently, my research is focused on cases at the U.S./Mexico border, Puerto Rico, and Ecuador.

 LAS COLONIAS between the global "north" and "south"